UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_transit.md

-# Data transfer to/from Transit
+# File transfer to/from Transit

 There are multiple ways to transfer files to/from Transit: